JeyDotC/Hirudo/src/KitchenSink/README.md

 What Goes Here
 --------------

-As explained at the previous *README.md* file, an application consists of two
+As explained at the previous *README.md* file, an application consists of three
 folders:

 * [assets/](http://github.com/JeyDotC/Hirudo/tree/master/src/KitchenSink/assets): In this folder you will put your web stuff, like *css, js and image* files.